Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/index.md

 Adding a new site is as simple as adding it under the sites section of `vvv-custom.yml`.

-To do this there are 3 steps:
+To do this there are five steps:

  - `vvv-custom.yml` and the sites folder
  - Files